appsbunches/AppsBunches_Integration_Recommendations/README.md

 # AppsBunches Integration Requirements for Third-Party Services (Zid Merchants)

-This document is a guideline for third-party providers who want to integrate their services into apps built using Apps Bunches Mobile App for Zid merchants.
+This document is a guideline for third-party providers who want to integrate their services into [Apps Bunches Mobile App for Zid merchants](https://apps.zid.sa/application/421).

 ### Notes To Consider